a-gravy/ds-autoalt_v1/README.md

 * content-based logic

-├── altmaker.py # script to
+├── altmaker.py # script
 ├── content_based_logic.py
 ├── alt_reranker.py  # rerank all alts
 ├── mappings.py  # sakuhin attribute mapping, need to be rewrite
-├── tmp_sql_getter.py  # localhost version, will move to airflow DAG
+├── sql_worker.py  # localhost version, will move to airflow DAG
 └── workspace  # sql queries, keep it same as the one in airflow